Get the best things to do in NJ sent right to your inbox with our Weekend Buzz newsletter.

 Hop on a Boozy Beer Trail

-With over 130 craft breweries and more bubbling up in New Jersey, thirsty patrons can enjoy beer trails running throughout the state.
+With more than 130 craft breweries—and additional ones bubbling up in New Jersey—thirsty patrons can enjoy beer trails running throughout the state.
 Don’t like beer?
-Jersey is also home to over 50 wineries and a handful of distilleries with options for imbibing al fresco. —Gary Phillips
+Jersey is also home to more than 50 wineries and a handful of distilleries with options for imbibing al fresco. —Gary Phillips

 Photo: Shutterstock/Maria Evseyeva

 Every year, the Garden Conservancy invites private homeowners around the country to open their gardens to the public for a day or more during Open Days Gardens.
-The first New Jersey garden this year is open on Saturday, April 13 in a two-acre garden in Nutley.
-Next up are gardens in Essex and Somerset counties on Saturday, May 4.
-There are three in Bergen County on Saturday, May 18. —MC
+The first New Jersey garden this year is open on Saturday, April 5 in a two-acre garden in Nutley.
+Next up are two gardens in Montclair on Saturday, April 26.
+There are five in Bergen County on Saturday, May 17.
+There are three in Essex County on Sunday, June 1, and two in Hunterdon County on Saturday, June 14.
+There’s one in Stockton on Sunday, June 22, and one in Boonton on Saturday, June 28. —MC

 Catch a Minor League Game